kuzzleio/kuzzle-device-manager/doc/1/controllers/device/attach-tenant/index.md

 ---
 code: true
 type: page
-title: detach
+title: attachTenant
-description: Detach a device from a tenant
+description: Attach a device to a tenant index
 ---

-# detach
+# attachTenant

-Detach a device from a tenant.
+Attach a device to a tenant.

+The device document will be duplicated inside the tenant `devices` collection.

 ---